Green-Software-Foundation/patterns/docs/catalog/cloud/reduce-network-traversal-between-VMs.md

 Regarding the SCI equation, reducing network traversal between VMs will impact:

 - `E`: By reducing network travel distance, we reduce the amount of energy consumed.
-- `M`: By reducing the total number of computing equipment traversed, we reduce the total embodied carbon.

 ## Assumptions
-VM-Host affinitry rules are applicable for workloads running on IaaS or Kubernetes.

 ## Considerations
-Consider using VM-Host affinitry rules for hosting applications like gaming, engineering simulations, and high-frequency trading (HFT) that require low latency.